ayoubedd/pipex/README.md

 ## Usage

-`pipex` is used like the following.
+`pipex` is intended to be used like this:

 ```
 usage: ./pipex